Dynamical evolution of the Uranian satellite system I. From the 5/3 Ariel-Umbriel mean motion resonance to the present: Introduction

-Since the formation of the Solar System, $4.5$ Gyr ago, tidal friction is thought to induce a slow outward differential migration of the main five Uranian satellites \citep[eg.][]{Peale_1988}.
-The changes on the relative distances between the satellites most likely lead to the crossing of several commensurabilities in the past, where the most recent is believed to be $5/3$ mean motion resonance (MMR) between Ariel and Umbriel.
-Previous studies focussed on the passage through the several low order MMRs possibly encountered by the major Uranian satellites during its orbital evolution \citep{Tittemore_Wisdom_1988, Cuk_etal_2020, Gomes_Correia_2023}.
+Since the formation of the Solar System, $4.5$ Gyr ago, tidal friction is thought to induce a slow outward differential migration of the main five Uranian satellites \citep[e.g.][]{Peale_1988}.
+The changes on the relative distances between the satellites most likely lead to the crossing of several commensurabilities in the past, where the most recent is believed to be a $5/3$ mean motion resonance (MMR) between Ariel and Umbriel.
+Previous studies focussed on the passage through the several low order MMRs possibly encountered by the major Uranian satellites during its orbital evolution \citep{Tittemore_Wisdom_1988, Dermott_etal_1988, Henrard_Sato_1989, Cuk_etal_2020, Gomes_Correia_2023}.
 They have shown that the passage through the $5/3$ Ariel-Umbriel MMR, with or without long-term capture, most likely excited the eccentricities and inclinations of the three largest innermost satellites, shaping the current architecture of the system.

+\citet{Cuk_etal_2020} observed that if Ariel and Umbriel experienced a long-term capture within the 5/3~MMR, all five moons had their inclinations excited.
+The effect on the inclination is particularly significant for Miranda, which could explain its current high value of about $4.3\degree$.
+However, the inclination values also acquired by Ariel and Umbriel around $1\degree$ seem difficult to conciliate with the present observed system (Table \ref{tab:orbital_physical_properties_satellites}).
+To address this discrepancy, the authors propose a spin-orbit resonance between the precession frequency of Oberon's spin axis and the precession frequency of Umbriel's node as a mechanism to decrease Umbriel's inclination.

-\citet{Cuk_etal_2020} suggest that the 5/3~MMR between Ariel and Umbriel can also be responsible for the current high inclination of Miranda.
-However, the high inclination values around $1\degree$ also acquired by Ariel and Umbriel seem difficult to conciliate with the present observed system.
-An alternative scenario attributes Miranda's high inclination to passage through the $3/1$~MMR between Miranda-Umbriel \citep{Tittemore_Wisdom_1989,Tittemore_Wisdom_1990}, thus making its passage somewhere in the past mandatory.
-A more plausible scenario is then that Miranda's inclination is excited during the Miranda and Umbriel 3/1~MMR crossing, and then Ariel and Umbriel skip the 5/3~MMR without being captured to prevent any damage on the inclinations.
+An alternative scenario attributes Miranda's high inclination to the passage through the $3/1$~MMR between Miranda and Umbriel \citep{Tittemore_Wisdom_1989,Tittemore_Wisdom_1990}, thus making its crossing somewhere in the past mandatory.
+A more plausible scenario is then that Miranda's inclination is excited during the Miranda and Umbriel 3/1~MMR encounter, and then Ariel and Umbriel skip the 5/3~MMR without being captured to prevent any damage on the inclinations.